Traditionis custodes: Journalists

+On 1 July 2025, the Catholic journalist Diane Montagna released documents she said were leaked from the CDF.
+The documents suggested that a majority of bishops who responded to the CDF's survey in 2020 were not in favour of restricting the Tridentine Mass and indicated such an action would increase tensions.
+Other bishops expressed opposition or neutrality towards Benedict having permitted the Tridentine Mass.
+The authenticity of the leaks were not confirmed by the CDF and increased debate over Traditionis custodes.

 Implementation

 Central America

-On 20 July 2021, the Episcopal Conference of Costa Rica stated no Tridentine Mass would be allowed in any of their dioceses.
+On 20 July 2021, the Episcopal Conference of Costa Rica stated that no Tridentine Mass would be allowed in any of their dioceses.

 United States

 According to The Pillar's review of the Latin Mass Directory, there were 657 canonically regular venues that offered a Tridentine Mass in the United States prior to Traditionis custodes, including 49 operated exclusively by the Priestly Fraternity of St. Peter (FSSP).

 Several American bishops (including Scharfenberger, Aquila, and Cordileone) stressed that even under the new guidelines the Tridentine Mass would continue to be offered in their dioceses.

 On 23 July 2021, Catholic News Agency reported on a survey of dioceses.
 The results were that although the majority of dioceses had not commented on the disposition of Traditionis custodes, most of the United States bishops who had to date issued statements on said dispositions had decided that priests who were already celebrating the Traditional Latin Mass may continue to do so.
+In December 2021, Cardinal Blase Cupich implemented restrictions within the Archdiocese of Chicago, which banned celebration of Tridentine Masses on the first Sundays of each month as well as on Christmas, Easter Triduum and Pentecost Sunday.
+Similar restrictions, were applied by Cardinal Wilton Gregory, in the Archdiocese of Washington, in September 2022.